aldebaran/qisdk-sample-chatbot/README.md

 ## Getting started ##

+For the sake of simplicity, this sample uses a **Dialogflow v1 agent**.
+The class DialogflowChatbot.java shows how to interact with such an agent.

 ### Creating a Dialogflow agent ###

-For the sake of simplicity, this sample uses a **v1** Dialogflow agent.
 In order to run the application, you need to create first your own agent via the Dialogflow console (https://console.dialogflow.com).